What Is Chapter 7 Bankruptcy?

 You will need to provide the trustee with information concerning your finances.
 This includes income, mortgages, car payments, divorce payments, real estate deeds, and so on.
 This information should be provided to the trustee prior to the 341 meeting.

 During the meeting, you will only be asked to bring photo ID and your Social Security card.
 You are then asked a series of questions.
 Your involvement in the process is very limited.
 The whole thing should be over in less than thirty minutes.

 Get in Touch With a Chapter 7 Bankruptcy Attorney!

 It is important to understand the North Carolina laws surrounding bankruptcy.
 If you have substantial amount of credit card or medical debt, Chapter 7 might be right for you.
 Don’t hesitate seek legal counsel so you can stop getting harassed by creditors!
 By filing for Chapter 7 bankruptcy, you can get a fresh financial start in this liquidation process.
 Your assets are collected or sold and your debts are relieved.
 The trustee can sell your assets and pay you the amount that you were exempted.

 For questions or inquiries regarding Chapter 7 bankruptcy, it is important to obtain relevant information from a Charlotte bankruptcy lawyer.
-At the Law Office of Jack G. Lezman, P.A., we can get you the guidance you need from the beginning of the process through to the end.
+At the Law Office of Jack G. Lezman, PLLC, we can get you the guidance you need from the beginning of the process through to the end.
 We can also help you protect your future and know what to expect during life after bankruptcy.
 Our firm understands that your financial future is of utmost importance and we will do whatever we can to ensure that you choose the best option.
 You deserve an experienced legal team that will do everything to protect your assets!